 So, are you already thinking about incorporating the SBI feedback model into your workplace?
 Build your feedback culture around this model and you will quickly see amazing results.
 By offering options to understand each other’s perspectives, feedback will become easier, and eventually a habit.
 And that’s how you create a great feedback culture!

 The better your employees’ understanding of feedback is, the better your team will work together.
 So why not incorporate feedback into your day to day?
-Implement regular feedback loops and weekly recognition processes with Nailted so your team can help each other grow.
-Access our interactive demo now and see how Nailted can assist in promoting the SBI feedback model with your team!
+Implement regular feedback loops and weekly recognition processes with Nailted.
+Book a demo with one of our experts so your team can help each other grow!